inoxlang/inox/docs/language-reference.md

     # in the embedded module both a and b are globals.
     return (a + b)
 }

+# the wait_result method returns an Array with two elements:
+- the value returned by the thread (or nil on error)
+- an error (or nil)
+assign result err = thread.wait_result()

 thread = go {globals: {a: mylocal, b: globalvar}} do idt((a + b))
 ```